iron/iron/README.md

 ## Overview

-Logger is a part of Iron's [core bundle](https://github.com/iron/core).

-- Logger prints request and response information to the terminal, using either a default format or a custom format string.
+Logger prints request and response information to the configured log, using either a default format or a custom format string.

-- Format strings can specify fields to be logged as well as ANSI terminal colors and attributes.
+Format strings can specify fields to be logged (ANSI terminal colors and attributes is no longer supported).

 ## Installation